by Angela Cathey

 This may be a time of transition for psychology.
-Our path as a field has led to some great advances but as it has grown it appears to have come undone at the seams.
+Our path as a field has led to some great advances but as it has grown it also has begun to unravel at its seams.

 The credibility of psychology